 The Kapi‘olani CC occupational therapy assistant program offers an associate in science (AS) degree.

-Students will pay tuition based on the University of Hawaii, Kapi‘olani Community College per credit fee as published.
-Other fees will include liability insurance of $15.00 per year and program fees of $140.00 each semester.
-Students will also be responsible for fees associated with books, titer tests, CPR training and the fee for the NBCOT exam that grants certification.
+Students pay tuition based on the University of Hawai‘i, Kapi‘olani Community College per credit fee as published.
+Other fees include liability insurance of $15.00 per year and program fees of $200.00 per semester.
+Students are also responsible for fees associated with books, titer tests, CPR/First Aid training and certification, and the fees for the NBCOT exam that grants certification.